schackoa/replacepathfromurlregex/readme.md

 Rather than being pre-compiled and linked, however, plugins are executed on the fly by [Yaegi](https://github.com/traefik/yaegi), an embedded Go interpreter.

+## Credits

+This project is based on the original project [replacepathfromurlregex](https://github.com/rocdove/replacepathfromurlregex) by [rocdove](https://github.com/rocdove).
+All rights and acknowledgements go to the original author.

 ## Usage

 For a plugin to be active for a given Traefik instance, it must be declared in the static configuration.